NotReallyJustin/ComradeDiamond/README.md

 Oh wait this isn't FNAF 6 <br /> <br />

 Oi!
 I'm Justin!
 I goof around here a bit. <br />
-I'm passionate in Digital Forensics, Using Data Science/Technology to influence Public Policy, and the Stonks..
+I'm passionate in Digital Forensics, Using Data Science/Technology to influence Public Policy, and the Stonks 🥳. <br />
 Nice to meet ya 🎺